AgnosPCB/documentation/docs/User_guide.md

 ## User interface

-FUpon launching the Agnospcb inspection tool software, the user interface will appear.
+Upon launching the Agnospcb inspection tool software, the user interface will appear.
 It has different panels and inspection areas:

 - **Reference panel (green )**: The “golden sample” image.
 Can be loaded using the LOAD icon (from the Reference area).
 - **Unit Under Inspection (orange)**: this is the image of the panel to be inspected.
 Can be loaded using the LOAD icon (from the inspection area)